LibreWeb/LibreWeb-Browser/docs/research.md

 *Goal:* We want to draw text on the screen as fast as possible.
 Skipping the HTML parser step, meaning: `Markdown` -> `screen` instead of: `Markdown` -> `HTML` / `CSS` -> `screen`.

-## Skia
+## Skia / QtSkia

 Skia is a 2D graphics library.
 Using for drwaing text, geometries, and images.
 Support backends CPU raster, OpenGL/Vulkan.
 Both for display and SVG/PDF (can also read those files).

-Instead of using Qt / QtSkia, we can directly use Skia.
 Skia is also used for Google Chrome/Chrome OS, Firefox, Android, LibreOffice and more.

+[Studies](https://www.facebook.com/notes/beagleboardorg-foundation/comparing-html-rendering-performance-with-qtwebkit-and-qt-native-classes/439968524361/) has shown with the Matrix GUI (developed by Texas Instruments for ARM based SoCs) that (Qt)WebKit is much much faster in rendering then the built-in Qt renderer.

 Skia supports several (platform-dependent) back-ends, including one for CPU-based software rasterization, one for Portable Document Format (PDF) output, and one for GPU-accelerated OpenGL, OpenGL ES, Vulkan, and Metal one.

 Doing advanced text manipulation in Skia can be achieved by combining [`SkTextBlob`](https://api.skia.org/classSkTextBlob.html#details), [`SkPaint`](https://skia.org/user/api/skpaint_overview) and [`SkTypeface`](https://api.skia.org/classSkFont.html#details) / [`SkFontStyle`](https://api.skia.org/classSkFontStyle.html).

 * [Pre-build Skia library](https://github.com/aseprite/skia/releases)
 * [Desktop Library using Skia](https://github.com/aseprite/laf)
 * [Maybe look into RichTextKit](https://github.com/toptensoftware/RichTextKit) (although using SkiaSharp bleh)
 * [API overview](https://skia.org/user/api/)

+Skia is ported to Qt, called QtSkia.
+The Qt WebEgine renders web pages by using Skia and is not using QPainter or Qt for this purpose.

-**Conclusion:** *No Conclusion yet* - Under investigation
+**Conclusion:** *No Conclusion yet* - Looks like a big no.

+Skia project is a mess to setup and build against.
+Beining one of the most used graphical libaries, its also the one with the biggest mess.
+There are no packages delivered, not static or dynamically linked.
+Meaning building an application and link to Skia is very hard.

+Even the Skia "Hello World" example code is building and including their own private header files (including but not limited by tools/sk_app folder which has includes to private headers).
+Bottom line: there is no clear separation of concerns.
+It's really hard to get something compiled with a static library from aseprite binaries.
+The static library is properbly build against a different GLIBC: undefined reference to symbol 'pthread_getspecific@@GLIBC_2.2.5'.

+There is code in Skia which is not even C++10 lot alone C++14 complient.

 ## GTK+ / Cairo